Insect-based pet food: Regulations for pet food ingredients

 Aside from the CFIA, which makes the use of specified risk materials illegal, pet food ingredients do not need to be approved by any regulatory body in Canada.
 However, if manufacturers plan to expand into the U.S. market, they must adhere to regulations imposed by each state, or comply with guidelines established by the American Association of Feed Control Officials (AAFCO).
 These guidelines will provide country-wide acceptable ingredients, and nutritional recommendations based on research collected by the National Research Council (NRC).
 As of August 2021, AAFCO has approved the use of Black Soldier Fly (BSF) insects in pet food - specifically for adult dogs.

 The use of insects in feed in the European Union was previously prohibited under an act called "TSE Regulation" (Article 7 and Annex IV of Regulation 999/2001) that bans the use of animal protein in animal feed.
 In July 2017 this regulation was revised and partially lifts the ban on animal proteins, allowing insects to be included in fish feed.
 This was coupled with another change that reclassified insects in the European Union (EU) catalogue of feed materials.
-This change specifically references to fats and proteins from insects instead of classifying them under a broad title of animal products.
+This change specifically refers to fats and proteins from insects instead of classifying them under a broad title of animal products.
 Due to this change, producers now must list the species and life stage of the insect on their product.
 Novel pet food ingredients in Europe must also follow certain stringent regulations, making approval of new ingredients a lengthy process.
-Novel ingredients must undergo scientific assessment before considered safe for consumption, and a safety assessment report must be completed for ingredient authorization.
+Novel ingredients must undergo scientific assessment before being considered safe for consumption, and a safety assessment report must be completed for ingredient authorization.
 In addition, all pet food animal products must be considered fit for human food consumption, a measure put into place to prevent the spread of zoonotic diseases, and plants that will be manufacturing the pet food must be authorized under two of the EU legislature bodies.

-To learn more about labelling and regulations of pet food, see Pet Food.
+To learn more about labelling and regulations of pet food, see Pet food.